Azure/autorest.typescript/packages/typespec-test/test/anomalyDetector/generated/typespec-ts/README.md

 ### Install the `@msinternal/ai-anomaly-detector` package

-Install the AnomalyDetector REST client library for JavaScript with `npm`:
+Install the AnomalyDetector client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/ai-anomaly-detector